mortezamg63/JobAssistant/README.md

 # JobAssistant
 Agentic and LLM projects for submitting job applications.
-The projects are available in master branch.
+The project is available in master branch.